What is acetone? That question can be a bit tricky to answer. It can be produced naturally in the human body or chemically in factories.

 Exposure to Industrial Workers

 What makes acetone dangerous is that it is so highly flammable.
 It has a flash point of −20 °C (−4 °F) and a boiling point of 56.05 °C (132.89 °F).
-It’s important to keep it away from open flames or other ignition sources, as it can cause a fire at anything above its flash point[*].
-Because acetone is a liquid, it can produce vapor that travels to a distant ignition source.
+It’s important to keep it away from open flames or other ignition sources during production, as it can cause a fire at anything above its flash point[*].
+Because it’s a liquid, it can produce vapor that travels to a distant ignition source.

-One way that those on a keto diet ensure they maintain their ketosis, and receive the benefits of ketosis, is by measuring the amount of acetone on the breath.
-Typically, the higher amount of acetone present, the further they are into ketosis.
+One way that keto dieters can ensure they maintain ketosis, and receive the benefits of ketosis, is by measuring the amount of acetone on the breath.
+Typically, the higher amount of acetone present, the further you are into ketosis.

 Weight Loss Benefits